You think first, and the more you think, the more your future thoughts and actions are determined. The more you do, the more you can do.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Think First, Think Repetitively, Your Positive or Negative Actions Follow
+Please use the Social Network links just below to share this information from The Explanation, Think First, Think Repetitively, Your Positive or Negative Actions Follow